 © 2015 Taylor & Francis.
 Abstract: In this reply to Lilienfeld, Marshall, Todd, and Shane (2015) we provide a social marketing perspective on ways that facilitated communication (FC) is presented and discussed on social media platforms, in the field of augmentative and alternative communication (AAC).
 The growth in uptake and use of FC in recent years has occurred in the context of rapid growth in mobile technologies and AAC integrated with social media and online learning.
 Social media have been used to disseminate both materials that are supportive of FC and materials that provide scientific evidence of facilitator influence over authorship in FC.
 In order to illustrate how social media are being used to spread information about FC, we present a limited scan of two social media sites—Twitter™ and YouTube™—for information about FC.
 In this paper we discuss barriers to evidence and facilitators for FC in social media and consider the role that social marketing might play in relation to FC.
 Clinical implications for using social media to counter FC and directions for future research are discussed.

-OBJECTIVE: We aimed to investigate the views of allied health and nursing staff on supporting the communication of children with cerebral palsy (CP) and complex communication needs (CCN) in hospital.
-METHOD: We conducted 12 focus groups with 49 community- and hospital-based allied health professionals and hospital nurses.
-RESULTS: Participants reported having active roles in supporting children's seating, mobility, equipment, mealtime management and psychosocial needs, but not in supporting the children's communication in hospital.
+Objective: We aimed to investigate the views of allied health and nursing staff on supporting the communication of children with cerebral palsy (CP) and complex communication needs (CCN) in hospital.
+Method: We conducted 12 focus groups with 49 community-and hospital-based allied health professionals and hospital nurses.
+Results: Participants reported having active roles in supporting children's seating, mobility, equipment, mealtime management and psychosocial needs, but not in supporting the children's communication in hospital.
 Participants described several environmental barriers to supporting children's augmentative and alternative communication (AAC) in hospital, and suggested a range of strategies to ease communication difficulties at the bedside.
-CONCLUSION: Results indicate a potential new role for community- and hospital-based health professionals in supporting nurses to implement AAC strategies at the bedside.
-Supporting nursing staff to remove environmental barriers and use communication technologies might create a more communicatively accessible hospital ward for children with CP and CCN.
+Conclusion: Results indicate a potential new role for community-and hospital-based health professionals in supporting nurses to implement AAC strategies at the bedside.
+Supporting nursing staff to remove environmental barriers and use communication technologies might create a more communicatively accessible hospital ward for children with CP and CCN. © The Authors.